Belgium at the 2022 Winter Olympics

 Belgium competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.

 The Belgian team consisted of 19 athletes (11 men and 8 women) competing in eight sports.

 Loena Hendrickx and Armand Marchant were the country's flagbearers during the opening ceremony.
 Short track speed skater Hanne Desmet was the flagbearer during the closing ceremony.

 Medalists

-The following Belgium competitors won medals at the games.
+The following Belgian competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.
 On 19 February, Bart Swings, won Belgium's first Winter Olympic Gold medal since the 1948 Winter Olympics.

 Competitors

 The following is a list of the number of competitors who participated at the Games per sport/discipline.

 Alpine skiing

 Belgium qualified three male, and one female, alpine skiers.

 Biathlon

 Belgium qualified four male and 1 female biathletes and a men's relay team.

 Bobsleigh

 Belgium qualified one team for the women's bobsleigh competition.